deco3500-2017/eventor/README.md

 <h4>5.2.2 User Testing Tools</h4>

 We will gather smartphone users for our user testing needs from different backgrounds, both socially and economically.
+The amount of people needed for this will be around 8 - 10 people.

 <h3>5.3 Deliverables</h3>